 Hamilton noted that he handwriting expert’s “opinion” would not have been admissible in any courtroom, because there were too many qualifiers to be considered evidence.
 Also, the name that was alleged to have been written by the same person on multiple right in lines did not win the election so there was no way that it could change the outcome to dismiss those votes.
 Dowless had won the election so there was no reason to think that discounting those votes would change the outcome of that election.

-Malcolm noted that there was no evidence of a voter committing fraud and the protest.
+Malcolm noted that there was no evidence of a voter committing fraud in the protest.

 Rhonda Amoroso said that there was “obviously a problem here because we keep getting called to these meetings”.
 So she would like to see the ballots herself.
 Rhonda said that “voter fraud is not being taken by district attorneys very seriously” and she knew that because “fraud was not being referred to district attorneys”.

 →Note: If there HAD been any evidence of fraud, she and the SBOE would have been required to report in to law enforcement.
 SO, she would have known if there had been any actual evidence of fraud because she would have reported it to law enforcement.
 See § 163-22 (d).
 So why does she keep repeating gossip of “voter fraud” while under the guise of her official role on the NC SBOE?

 The Protest was dismissed, 3-2.
 Whitney and Amoroso voted NOT to dismiss the Protest.
 Amoroso said she wanted to see the ballots herself.

 Mr. Malcolm made a motion that all of the evidence about this matter in Bladen County be sent to the US Attorney in the Federal District of Eastern North Carolina.
 The motion passed.